DHBW-Inf20/SUDOKUH/README.md

 displayed as black) which can't contain numbers or the predefined numbers in there cannot be changed.
 There can also only be seamless sequences of digits, i.e. streets, in horizontally or vertically connected white cells.
-For the separation between black and white cells there is a color change button: clicking on it will change the color of the actual chosen cell.
+For the separation between black and white cells there is a color change button: clicking on it will change the color of the currently chosen cell.
 Clicking it again will change it back.
 (Keyboard equivalent: F)

 For solving the Str8ts there again is a solve button.
 Clicking on it will fill the Str8ts with matching values.
 When the Str8ts is unsolvable a text will be displayed in the information panel.
 (Keyboard equivalent: ENTER)